nidaiince/geoai-core-analysis/README.md

 AI-based geological core analysis system for automatic RQD/TCR/SCR estimation using computer vision and deep learning.

 # Developer & Founder
-GeoAI Core Analysis was developed and founded by Nida İNCE.
+GeoNA Core Analysis was developed and founded by Nida İNCE.

 ---